KIG/Raspberry pi page

 WARNING: If your Pi has been modified to provide a direct DC power bus between the power input and USB port output voltage pins, it's possible this will also be feeding power back into the Pi (if a powered USB hub is used).
 Whilst this is one way of powering the Pi, it runs the risk of feeding 5V back down the power cable and into whatever lithium cell you're intending to draw power from.
 Assuming a worst-case scenario where the internal diodes have been bypassed/shorted, this is a bad idea.
 It's possible to add a diode in series with the lithium cell, but this reduces the input voltage even more.

 Second idea: Using a buck/boost circuit from something like power bank would allow for a closer approximation of 5V to be supplied to the Pi.
 The buck/boost circuits drop the incoming 5V down to whatever it deems the lithium cell needs, charge it, and then boost the cell voltage back up to 5V (or similar) to run the desired load/s.
 The key factor here is what delay, if any, there is between cutting the incoming power supply and starting the boost/output circuit.
 In power banks, switch-on time isn't particularly important as long as it comes on at some point.
 It's critical in a UPS application though, and waiting around at 0V for half a second or more is not acceptable.
 Some power bank boards can run online whilst charging, in a similar way to some mains UPS systems.
 Unfortunately much of the sales literature fails to specify this sort of information because, in their intended use cases, it's just not important.
 It may be possible to ride over this power loss using capacitors, but this will depend on how much load the Pi is under (and how much current the local boost circuit is capable of providing from a black start- some will simply cut out if the startup load is too great).
-This solution is shown in the picture below:
+The solution I chose uses a Lithium charging PCB with on board buck/boost circuit which is permanently active, and is shown in the picture below:

 My chosen battery power supply circuit